Hannes Stiller

 Hannes Stiller, née Tobiasson (born 3 July 1978) is a Swedish former footballer who played as a striker.
-He is the sporting director of IFK Göteborg.

 Post-playing career

 Stiller was appointed as club director of Ljungskile SK on 12 May 2016.

 Stiller later became youth coach in IFK Göteborg, and became acting assistant manager on 24 June 2021.
+He was the sporting director of IFK Göteborg from 2025 to 2026.